jpfleischer/DB-Legends-Sound-Extraction-Tool/README.md

 Author Note:

-There is a lot that could be changed and added to make the sorting nearly perfect.
-In the tool's current state you might have to do some manual work when used with large numbers of files, I however can't promise a better version for at least a few years after my final update to it using C, as this was just to test the language.
+There is a lot that could be changed and added to make the sorting nearly perfect (which might be unwanted for some).
+In the tool's current state you might have to do some manual work when used with a large numbers of files, I however can't promise a better version for at least a few years after my final update to it using C, as this was just to test the language.

 Very Specific Notes You Can Ignore:
 - The tool sorts the files based on the description inside the packages, it highly depends on the devs using consistent naming patterns, avoiding mistakes and keeping them separated, and thus it's far from perfect.
 Extracting the files shows their individual content in their name and should make it easier, and while it's something I can make the tool do, I'd rather not.
 - There are very few cases of the sort not working correctly (not using the character name) that I chose to ignore due to their infrequency.
 As for files that fail to sort, there are currently 88 of them, this cannot be fixed without a lot of file modification, so you'll have to look at them yourself.
 - Backup your files and don't use common names when renaming them in case anything goes wrong.
 I'm very inexperienced in C and batch files could be dangerous.
 - The tool was tested on 19991 files (everything the japanese version of the game has by March 2023).
 There shouldn't be any problems as long as the tool has read and write permissions.
 - I chose to remove IDs from names, and to avoid collisions, the extraction process will include the original file name at the start, which might make it hard to see the description if the name is long.
+Contact me if you want a version with the IDs.
 - The sorting process could take a few seconds to a minute, the extraction process a minute to several.
 If the sorting process is taking much longer you can inform me to perhaps consider looking at its efficiency, although it should only depend on storage drive speed.
 The extraction process is purely done through vgmstream, if you feel like it's using a lot of resources, it's likely an install monitoring app or your antivirus going through the outputs.
 - Files that share the same name and output folder will be safely ignored, it's right to assume that's the reason some files are not being moved.
 - Audio is mono for most/all files as far as I could tell.
 You're likely to want to improve their quality before using them in your projects.
+Some files will have low volume, newer versions of the character will have the correct volume for them.

 For any questions you can contact me on discord: LostImbecile#9192.